evkx/evkx.github.io/content/models/jeep/avenger/_index.md

 ---
 title: Jeep Avenger
 linktitle: Avenger
-description: See below for details of the different variants of Jeep Avenger
+description: "See below for details of the different variants of Jeep Avenger"
 weight: 30
 ---
 ## Jeep Avenger